pydelhi/talks/guidelines/reviewing.md

 ### 13. Review timeline

 Our meetups are often held on the third Saturday of each month.
 To give speakers enough time to prepare and, where relevant, to submit slides, proposals should ideally be reviewed and decided at least two to three weeks before the meetup date.
-If the review team is unavailable and a tight timeline would compromise the review, it is better to carry a proposal forward to the next date than to rush a decision or leave a speaker without a response.
+If the review team is unavailable and a tight timeline would compromise the review, it is better to carry a proposal forward to the next date than to rush a decision or leave a speaker waiting.

 ### 14. Confidentiality